bencodes-au/NPC-Generator/readme.md

 # Welcome to my Character Generator

 # Requirements
 This app requires Python 3 to be used.
 The internal libraries have been downloaded into a Virtual Environment so nothing else requires installation.
 The libraries used within this program can be found in requirements.txt.
+This program is not powerful and should run on all windows or linux systems, regardless of their specifications.

 ## How to Install and Run
 The depository for the code can be found at https://github.com/BenGormanCode/NPC-Generator.